minezzig/frontend-mentor/easybank-landing-page-master/README.md

 ### What I learned

 I'm really proud of this project!
 I was able to finish it quickly with few challenges.
 I'm really proud that I was able to use tailwind so seamlessly.
 What I learned most about this project was that there is a definite formula when creating landing pages.
 Yes, styles and presentation change, but there is a set format of what to include and how to include it.
-I'm getting really good at viewing the sketches for mobile and desktop and planning out how exactly I want to strucutre my HTML before begining.
+I'm getting really good at viewing the sketches for mobile and desktop and planning out how exactly I want to structure my HTML before beginning.